📉 NSE DCA Recovery Calculator

 - Target Avg Cost → Your desired new average cost after buying additional shares.

-- Shares Needed → Estimated number of additional shares required to achieve the target average cost.
+- Shares Needed → Estimated number of additional shares required.

-- Estimated Capital → Approximate cash required including broker commission and levies.
+- Estimated Capital → Approximate cash required including broker fees.

-- New Total Shares → Your updated portfolio size after executing the DCA strategy.
+- New Total Shares → Updated portfolio size after DCA execution.

-- Risk Level → Measures how aggressive the averaging-down strategy is relative to your current holdings.
+- Risk Level → How aggressive the strategy is relative to your holdings.

-⚠️ “Impossible” results occur when the desired target average cost falls below the effective new purchase price after transaction costs.
+⚠️ “Impossible” results occur when the target average cost falls below your effective buying price after fees.

 0 Comments